Two Principles For Reporting Your Performance MeasuresFebruary 18, 2014 by Stacey Barr

 - For performance measures you monitor regularly over time, use XmR charts.

-- When you are reporting survey results that were based on a sample, report the confidence intervals for the survey estimates.
+- When you are reporting survey results that were based on a sample, report the for the survey estimates.

 I’m really looking forward to data visualisation expert Stephen Few’s next book on this very topic, called Signal.